julianeon/cronos/README.md

 Sampler is meant to 'sample' transactions in every 100th block, and saves that 'sample' transaction for querying.
 It also gives a rough count of how many samples have been taken until that point.
 As shown by the name, it's meant to take a snapshot of every 100th block's transactions.

-## Deprecated

-At one point there was an entity called Info, which returned hardcoded information.
-While I've removed this, it can still be seen in the commit history.

-Formerly, Watchlist matched all transactions (because the test failed), but that issue has been resolved.

 ## Mappings

 See the 'handleTransfer' function in [src/cro-token.ts](src/cro-token.ts) to see the relevant mapping code.